 Quilling or paper filigree is an art form that involves the use of strips of paper that are rolled tightly and then loosened a little and shaped to form an image, shaped, and glued together to create decorative designs.
 The technique has been masterfully applied to straw.

-Though few artists accomplish this in straw, the below images illustrate the use of straw quilling:
+Though few artists accomplish this in straw, the below collection of images will illustrate the use of straw quilling:

-To assist you, our Straw Shop Splitter Set will provide you with a variety of widths of straw to quill with.
+To assist you, our Straw Shop Splitter Set will provide you with a variety of widths of straw to quill when using whole stalks of wheat or rye, not flattened wheat.
 The use of the various sizes of split straw will add dimension to your work.
 The tools used to quill paper are interchangeable with using straw.

 American artist, Kathy Dailey, has shared the following two images: